Skip to Content

 Chamomile Shampoo

 Chamomile shampoo is a hair product enriched with chamomile essence.
-It lightens hair gently without irritating your skin.
+It gradually lightens light brown and blonde hair without irritating scalp.

-The best part about chamomile shampoo is it nourishes your hair as it cleanses.
+The best part about chamomile shampoo is it nourishes your hair as it cleanses buildup.
+You can get chamomile shampoos that are pH-balanced and cruelty-free.

 Chamomile Oil